chuanqisun/htmaa-2025/src/posts/final-project/index.md

 In my circuit, I used a 100-ohm resistor in series with each LED rated at 1.9V forward voltage and 20mA forward current.
 Assuming a 3.3V supply from the ESP32, the current through the LED would be approximately (3.3V - 1.9V) / 100 ohms = 14mA, which is bit low.

 Double checking the math using DigiKey's [LED Resistor Calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-led-series-resistor), the desired resistor should be 70 ohms.
-So choosing 100 ohms safe.
+So choosing 100 was ohms safe.

 Knowing that the TRRS addressing works from [Week 6](../week-06//index.md#integration-test) and the LED output works from this test, we are ready to connect the Switchboard components!